Software test introduction

 Test case specification methods from the black box point of view

-Requirements based, equivalence class method, limits, experience based.
+Requirements based, equivalence class method, boundaries, experience based.

 White Box Tests (Static Analysis)